stli/stli.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Research Scientist in the Foundational Technologies Division of Siemens AG.
 I conduct research in the area of Physical AI and work on developing AI-enhanced products.
-In 2019, I received the Dr.-Ing. degree (Ph.D.) in electrical engineering and information technology (with highest distinction) from TU Berlin where my thesis was on _Neural Architectures for Sparse Signals_.
+In 2019, I received the Dr.-Ing. degree (Ph.D.) in EECS from TU Berlin (with highest distinction) where my thesis was on _Neural Architectures for Sparse Signals_.